Darkelf2024/Darkelf-Browser/FAQ.md

 - OSINT Investigators – Gather intelligence anonymously.
 - Privacy Enthusiasts – Maintain online anonymity and security.
 For further details, visit the [official GitHub repository](https://github.com/Darkelf2024/Darkelf-Browser) or review the code for full transparency.

+## 10. Q: Why doesn’t Darkelf Browser support bookmarks or plugins?

+A: Bookmarks and plugins can introduce security risks.
+Malicious scripts can be embedded in bookmarks, and plugins often become attack vectors for malware or data leaks.
+To enhance security and privacy, Darkelf Browser eliminates these potential vulnerabilities, ensuring a safer browsing experience.